Subscription-based Bright Cellars lands more funding to personalize its wines – TechCrunch

 TC: What is one of your concoctions?

-RY: We have a sparkling wine that’s produced in the Champagne method— not a Champagne wine; it’s a domestic wine — using grape varietals that no one uses for sparkling wine, and it’s one of the top-rated wines on our platform.
+RY: We have a sparkling wine that’s produced in the Champagne method — not a Champagne wine; it’s a domestic wine — using grape varietals that no one uses for sparkling wine, and it’s one of the top-rated wines on our platform.
 Sparkling wine has been really good for us.

 TC: How many subscribers do you have?